-Name Description 1 Navigation pane Contains the Navigation tree.
+Name Description 1 Contains the Navigation tree and the Shortcuts bar.
 Lets you navigate to the different views.
 For details, see Navigation pane (p.
-16).
+26).

 2 Main area Here you configure and monitor backup, recovery and other operations.
 The main area displays views and action pages (p.
-17) depending on the items selected in the menu or Navigation tree.
+28) depending on the items selected in the menu or Navigation tree.
 3 Menu bar Appears across the top of the program window.
 Lets you perform most of operations available in Acronis Backup & Recovery 11.5.
 The menu items change dynamically depending on the item selected in the Navigation tree and the main area.